Nagasaki45/MPC-presentation/presentation.rst

 Addresses criticism on experiment 1 design:

 - Temporal and pitch condition were not musical.
-- The ending note contributed too much to the judgment.
+- Judgment is based only on the 2nd phrase.
 - Order of conditions (melody first) affected judgment of other conditions.

 ----